peeter3/unity/sermons/lent/2016_lords_prayer/2016-02-10-introduction-Ps-30_5.md

 ## Sermon

-Beloved in the Lord, when you say the words “our Father” in a Lutheran church, I would say that automatically for practically anyone, the rest of the Lord's Prayer comes up.
+Beloved in the Lord, when you say the words “our Father” in a Lutheran church, I would say that for everyone, the rest of the Lord's Prayer comes up. **“Our Father, who art in heaven, hallowed be Thy name …”** When you say the words “our Father” in _any Christian church_, the rest of the Lord's Prayer comes up.
+When you say the words “our Father” to _any English-speaking person_, I still say it is likely that the rest of the Lord's Prayer comes up.
+For this year's Lenten sermons, we will slowly and carefully digest this prayer—the Lord's Prayer—this jewel that our Lord Jesus gave to us to teach us to pray.

+> **Our Father who art in heaven, hallowed be Thy name, Thy kingdom come,
+> Thy will be done on earth as it is in heaven.
+Give us this day our daily bread;
+> and forgive us our trespasses as we forgive those who trespass against us;
+> and lead us not into temptation, but deliver us from evil.
+> For thine is the kingdom and the power and the glory forever and ever.
+Amen.**

+You could just as well say, “my Father”—“my Father who is in heaven”—for He truly is your personal Father—after all, He named you after Himself when He baptized you.

 AMEN.